who-biz/lightwalletd/README.md

 verusd can be configured to run `mainnet` or `testnet` (or `regtest`).
 If you stop `verusd` and restart it on a different network (switch from `testnet` to `mainnet`, for example), you must also stop and restart lightwalletd.

 It's necessary to run `verusd --reindex` one time for these options to take effect.
-This typically takes several hours, and requires more space in the `.komodo` data directory.
+This typically takes several hours, and requires more space in the data directory.

 Lightwalletd uses the following `verusd` RPCs:
 - `getblockchaininfo`